rpolana/ESP8266-WiFiMDNSZeroConf/README.md

 ## PURPOSE
-To allow WiFi settings to be provided through the device's own AP To discover MDNS servers within the local network without any manual configuration This allows for a deployment IoT devices with one-time WiFi configuration, and to connect to any MDNS servers in the network with no additional configuration (ZeroConf).
+To allow WiFi settings to be provided through the device's own AP To discover MDNS servers within the local network without any manual configuration.

+This allows for a deployment IoT devices with one-time WiFi configuration, and to connect to any MDNS servers in the network with no additional configuration (ZeroConf).

 ## DESCRIPTION